herlon214/eea.docker.varnish/varnish/Readme.md

 # Varnish Docker image

-Varnish docker image with support for dynamic backends, Rancher DNS, auto-configure and reload.
+Varnish docker image with support for dynamic backends, Rancher DNS, auto-configure, reload and Varnish Agent.

 This image is generic, thus you can obviously re-use it within your non-related EEA projects.